vmware-samples/validated-solutions-for-cloud-foundation/hrm/README.md

 ## Support

-This Python module is not supported by VMware Support Services.

 We welcome you to use the [GitHub Issues](https://github.com/vmware-samples/validated-solutions-for-cloud-foundation/issues) to report bugs or suggest enhancements.

 In order to have a good experience with our community, we recommend that you read the [contributing guidelines](../CONTRIBUTING.md).